godotengine/godot-docs/tutorials/scripting/gdscript/warnings/inference_on_variant.rst

 .. code-block:: none

-    The %s type is being inferred from a Variant value, so it will be typed as Variant.
+    The variable type is being inferred from a Variant value, so it will be typed as Variant.

 The default warning level for this warning is **Error**.